Livingston | How to Visit Guatemala’s Captivating Caribbean Coast

 Hotel La Casa Rosada from their private dock.

-Where to Stay in Livingston in 2021
+Where to Stay in Livingston

 You won’t find any big-name, international brand hotels or resorts in Livingston, and in our opinion you (and Livingston) are probably better off for it.